-Streamline workflows: DMS and DAM solutions have features like eSignatures and electronic file sharing to help automate time-consuming steps, increase efficiency, and (when the processes are customer facing) enhance customer experiences.
+- Streamline workflows: DMS and DAM solutions have features like eSignatures and electronic file sharing to help automate time-consuming steps, increase efficiency, and (when the processes are customer facing) enhance customer experience

 Also, regardless of whether you use a DMS or a DAM solution, you can still take full advantage of Templafy to help you create documents that are up-to-date, with the right brand assets and legally compliant.

 Your choice of a DMS or a DAM solution is going to be determined by the types of files that are the most important to your business, and you may very well end up with both.
 To put it very simply, if you work with a lot of documents—proposals, forms, compliance filings, etc.—you are likely to lean toward a DMS solution.
 If your business makes use of lots of image files (photos, illustrations, videos, design documents, etc.), then a DAM solution might be the right choice.

 As its name implies, a DMS solution is designed for business document management—to store, manage and track electronic documents such as forms, contracts, reports, letters, etc.